haochend413/ntkpr/README.md

 Workflow tool

 - Based on Golang
-- CLI with Cobra, TUI with Gocui
+- CLI with Cobra

-Contributor test
+- TUI with Gocui
-minor
+- Database with GORM + SQLite